In this article, we cover the following basic information for Edge1:

 In this mode, the user can make use of the Edge1 to generate PPK base logs even in areas with no LTE or Network RTK coverage.
 For this mode the Edge1 requires a previously surveyed point, the location should be manually specified in WGS-84 coordinate system in decimal degree format.
-If you know the altitude of the point on the ground below the tripod then you’ll need to adjust to get the altitude of the Edge1’s antenna phase center which is 17.3cm.

 6. Edge1 Processing Settings

 When processing on the Edge, you can choose a from the following settings for processing quality and density.
 Note that it will take longer to process your data if you choose High processing quality and High Point Cloud Density.